Michael Fincke

-Edward Michael "Mike" Fincke (born March 14, 1967) is an American astronaut and retired United States Air Force colonel.
-He formerly held the American record for the most time in space (382 days) until it was broken by Scott Kelly on October 16, 2015.
+Edward Michael Fincke (born March 14, 1967) is an American former NASA astronaut and retired United States Air Force colonel.
+He is fourth among NASA astronauts ranked by time spent in space, tallying up over 549 days.
 Fincke has logged nine spacewalks, totaling 48 hours and 37 minutes of EVA time.
 He is unique in that six of those spacewalks were in a Russian Orlan spacesuit.
-Before his next launch, Fincke has been certified as a pilot for both Boeing Starliner and SpaceX Crew Dragon, as well as a co-pilot/flight engineer on the Soyuz and a mission specialist on the Space Shuttle.
+NASA certified Fincke as a pilot for both Boeing Starliner and SpaceX Crew Dragon.
+He was also trained as a co-pilot/flight engineer on the Soyuz and a mission specialist on the Space Shuttle.

+He is a veteran of three long-duration missions aboard the International Space Station as a flight engineer on Expedition 9, as commander of Expedition 18, and as a flight engineer on Expedition 73 and commander of Expedition 74, as well as one Space Shuttle mission, STS-134, as a mission specialist.
+During Expedition 74, Finke developed a medical condition that made him the first person and crew to be evacuated from the ISS over a medical issue.
+He and the crew returned safely to the Earth in January 2026, approximately one-month earlier than planned.
+He retired from NASA in August 2026 after 30 years with the agency.
+Finke also retired from the United States Air Force.

+Early life and education

 Fincke was born in Pittsburgh, Pennsylvania but considers its suburb Emsworth to be his hometown.
-He is a retired United States Air Force officer and an active NASA astronaut.
-He is a veteran of three long-duration missions aboard the International Space Station as a flight engineer on Expedition 9, as commander of Expedition 18, and as a flight engineer on Expedition 73 and commander of Expedition 74, as well as one Space Shuttle mission, STS-134, as a mission specialist.
-Fincke is conversant in Japanese and Russian.
-He is married to Renita Saikia, and together, they have three children: son Chandra and daughters Tarali and Surya.

-Fincke logged just under 382 days in space, placing him 10th among the most experienced American astronauts.

-Education

 Fincke graduated from Sewickley Academy in Sewickley, Pennsylvania, in 1985.

 He attended the Massachusetts Institute of Technology on an Air Force ROTC scholarship and graduated in 1989 with a Bachelor of Science degree in aeronautics and astronautics as well as a Bachelor of Science degree in Earth, atmospheric and planetary sciences.
 He then received a Master of Science degree in aeronautics and astronautics from Stanford University in 1990, and a second Master of Science degree in planetary geology from the University of Houston–Clear Lake in 2001.
 He also attended El Camino College in Torrance, California, where he studied Japanese and geology, and Community College of Allegheny County in Pittsburgh.